KDP and Audiobook Publishing: ACX, Findaway Voices, and Your Options for Going Audio

 ACX (Audiobook Creation Exchange), operated by Audible (Amazon’s audiobook subsidiary), is the most commonly used platform for self-published authors producing their first audiobook.
 ACX allows you to either produce the audiobook yourself (narrating and recording it, or hiring a narrator independently) and upload the finished files, or to post your book as a project and receive auditions from narrators on the platform who are willing to produce the audiobook in exchange for either a fee or a royalty-share arrangement.

-The royalty-share model on ACX works as follows: you don’t pay the narrator upfront; instead, the narrator produces the audiobook in exchange for a share of royalties — typically 50% of the ACX royalty.
-This arrangement makes audiobook production accessible for authors who don’t have the upfront budget to pay a professional narrator’s full fee, but it comes with a significant catch: ACX royalty-share agreements require a 7-year exclusivity commitment to Audible’s distribution network.
-Your audiobook will only be available through Audible, Amazon, and Apple Books (the Audible distribution partners) for seven years — you cannot distribute it to Spotify, Google Play, library platforms, or other channels during that period.
+The royalty-share model on ACX works as follows: you don’t pay the narrator upfront; instead, the narrator produces the audiobook in exchange for a share of royalties — a 50/50 split with the producer for a 7-year exclusive term.
+This arrangement makes audiobook production accessible for authors who don’t have the upfront budget to pay a professional narrator’s full fee, but it comes with significant constraints: ACX royalty-share agreements require exclusive distribution to the Audible network for the full seven years, and royalty-share titles cannot be converted to non-exclusive (unlike pay-for-production deals, which can be converted to non-exclusive after a 90-day minimum).
+Your audiobook will only be available through Audible, Amazon, and Apple Books for seven years — you cannot distribute it to Spotify (outside the Audible network), Google Play, library platforms, or other channels during that period.

 Finding and Working with a Narrator Through ACX